FederatedAI/FATE/doc/tutorial/dsl_conf/upload_data_guide.rst

 3. head: Specify whether your data file include a header or not
 4. partition: Specify how many partitions used to store the data
 5. work_mode: Specify current work mode: 0 for standalone, 1 for cluster
-6. backend: Specify backend for job: 0 for EGGROLL, 1 for SPARK with RabbitMQ, 2 for SPARK with PULSAR

 Upload Command